 PharMerica offers a number of services through online portals including help with medication management (ordering, refills, discontinues, returns), regulatory updates, formulary guides, billing, reporting, and management and utilization reports.
 It also offers patient medical record management services.

 PharMerica operates facilities in more than 40 states and serves customers in 45 states.
 Its largest operating markets include Arizona, Texas, California, Florida, Pennsylvania, Tennessee, and Hawaii.

 Sales and Marketing

 By consolidating in what has historically been a highly fragmented market, PharMerica has secured its position as one of the largest institutional pharmacy providers in the country.
 It has grown geographically by acquiring smaller, regional competitors that operate in markets the company wishes to enter.
 It also targets new sales and retention of existing clients.
-Towards that end, the company is looking to broaden its product and service offerings into new areas.
-PharMerica introduced the majority of its online services in 2010 and continues to grow its digital offerings to keep up with growing demand from customers for such services.
+To that end, the company is looking to broaden its product and service offerings into new areas.
+PharMerica continues to expand its digital offerings to keep up with growing demand from customers for such services.

+Organic growth is being fueled by a strong pipeline of new drugs, increased patient utilization, and a favorable pricing environment.
 Over the past few years the company has been beefing up the amount of generic drugs it dispenses as a way to reduce costs and capture more customers.
-More than 80% of the prescription drugs PharMerica dispensed in 2012 were generic (compared to roughly 70% in 2008).
+More than 80% of the prescription drugs PharMerica dispensed in 2013 were generic (compared to roughly 70% in 2008).
 This number is likely to increase as more pharmaceutical companies lose exclusivity patents and additional generics are introduced to the market.
-However, selling generics is sort of a double-edged sword since a shift from brand-to-generic decreases PharMerica's revenue, but at the same improves gross margins.
+However, selling generics is a double-edged sword since a shift from brand to generic decreases PharMerica's revenue, but at the same time improves gross margins.